You choose where your gift is used

 Anyone can leave a gift to St Catharine’s in their Will and we welcome all gifts – large and small.
 Some people leave us specific amounts of money and others choose to leave us the residue of their estate, which can be arranged so that surviving dependants are looked after first.
 But whether you give £1,000, £10,000, or £100,000, your gift will be valuable to the College.

 Can I still make a gift if I live overseas?

 US taxpayers can support St Catharine’s through an estate plan via Cambridge in America (Cam).
 Click on this link to find out more.

 Can I talk to someone about leaving a legacy to St Catharine's?

-You can contact Rachel Lawson in the Alumni & Development Office to discuss any questions you may have.
+You can contact the Alumni and Development Office to discuss any questions you may have.